ariRosenzweig/fapp/README.md

+Clone and cd into directory
 Run flask run in one shell.
- Run celery -A fapp.celery worker -l info in another shell.
-Both are done in the root directory of the project
+Run below commands in 3 Saperstein shells.
+All are done in the root directory of the project

 celery -A fapp.celery worker -l info --concurrency=100 --pool=eventlet  -Q queue1